limsukjing/review-classification/README.md

 # Review Classification

-This is a simple Python program designed to classify user-submitted reviews into their respective categories and obtain a more concise representation of consumer opinions by utilizing text analysis techniques.
+This is a simple Python program designed to classify user-submitted reviews into their respective categories (movie_review, not_movie_review) and obtain a more concise representation of consumer opinions by utilizing text analysis techniques.

 Documentation is available here: https://github.com/limsukjing/review-classification/blob/master/documentation.pdf